 Given the significant economic shock caused by the COVID-19 pandemic on the Group and Company's financial performance, we have reviewed the benchmark utilised in determining materiality.
-While Profit before Tax was considered a suitable benchmark in previous years, following the losses recognised in the financial year, we determined materiality for the current year utilising a benchmark of Total Equity.
+While Profit before Tax was considered a suitable benchmark in previous years for setting Group materiality, following the losses recognised in the financial year, we determined materiality for the current year utilising a benchmark of Total Equity.